mattcaseycpa/project1/README.md

 *Gross Domestic Product (GDP)*
 GDP is a measure of how much value a country creates through the production of goods and services.
 If you take a country's GDP and divide that number by its population, the result is GDP Per Capita, which is a rough estimate of how much value each person contributed to the economy.
 These values are usually stated on a per annum basis and they can vary wildly across countries and regions.

 To provide a sense of the scale, the United States GDP in our dataset is nearly $19 Trillion while China - a country with five times as many people - has a GDP of $11 Trillion.
-To help put GDP into perspective, we calculate GDP Per Capita as it helps us to normalize GDP across countries with wildly different size population.
+To help put GDP into perspective, we calculate GDP Per Capita to normalize GDP across countries with wildly different populations.
 In our dataset, Luxembourg has the highest GDP Per Capita ($100,739) while Malawi has the lowest GDP Per Capita ($300).

 One final note: GDP Per Capita doesn't equate to what the average individual earns.
 That's an entirely different conversation!